With Tuesday’s Bezos space launch, Blue Origin engineers look for more ‘extreme elation’

 Before 2015, few outside of science fiction had imagined, and no one had seen, the innovation New Shepard was the first to pull off.

-After the passenger capsule separates, the booster rocket is designed to return to Earth with a pinpoint vertical landing on a pad about two miles from where it took off.
+After the passenger capsule separates, the booster rocket is designed to return to Earth with a pinpoint vertical landing on a pad about 2 miles from where it took off.

 All previous space launches — by the U.S., Russia and other nations — treated the booster rockets as expendable.
 NASA launches its missions from Florida so its big boosters can fall into the ocean.